 A basic course in missions that explores the theological and biblical foundations of Christian missions, provides an historical overview of mission endeavors around the world, and introduces students to current missions theory and practice.
-Prerequisite: Sophomore standing.
 Three semester hours credit.

 MI 204.
 INTRODUCTION TO MISSIONS AVIATION.